phxgg/covid-19-global-map/README.md

 I made this for personal usage when COVID-19 first appeared and no maps existed.

-This is simple af and I don't plan on working on it.
+This is simple & ugly af and I don't plan on working on it.